Mental Performance Coach

 Description

-At Texas Sports Academy, student-athletes move through self-directed academic applications while simultaneously developing life skills and athletic capacity.
-You'll lead a cohort that meets with you weekly in virtual 1:1 and small-group formats.
-Your job is to clarify priorities, maintain accountability, and identify disengagement early.
-The tone and momentum of each session depend entirely on the trust you establish and the presence you bring — not on the material students are completing.
+Texas Sports Academy operates a virtual program in which student-athletes progress through self-directed academic applications while simultaneously developing life skills and continuing their athletic training.
+Your assigned cohort will meet with you each week in virtual 1:1 and small-group sessions.
+You will clarify priorities, maintain accountability, and identify disengagement early.
+The tone and energy of your sessions will be determined by your presence and relationship-building—not by what appears on the screen.

-The work has three components: coaching sessions designed to sustain student progress, proactive responses when data reveals a gap, and structured virtual workshops focused on mindset and life skills.
-The position is fully remote and requires residence in Texas, with quarterly in-person gatherings in Austin, Dallas, Houston, or San Antonio.
+The work consists of three elements: conducting coaching sessions that maintain momentum, intervening proactively when progress data reveals a gap, and facilitating structured virtual workshops focused on mindset and life skills.
+The position is fully remote and based in Texas, requiring quarterly in-person attendance at events in Austin, Dallas, Houston, or San Antonio.

 What you will be doing

-• Facilitating virtual 1:1 and small-group coaching sessions to clarify priorities for student-athletes, strengthen accountability, and maintain high engagement
+• Conducting virtual 1:1 and small-group coaching sessions to clarify priorities, sustain accountability, and maintain engagement with student-athletes

-• Tracking progress data from learning platforms and spotting disengagement or performance gaps before they escalate
+• Reviewing progress data from learning platforms and detecting signs of disengagement or performance gaps before they escalate

-• Facilitating structured virtual workshops on personal development, mindset, and life skills, with active student participation as the success metric
+• Facilitating structured virtual workshops on personal development, mindset, and life skills, with active engagement as the primary success metric

-• Establishing trust with each student-athlete so that accountability discussions feel mutually earned rather than externally enforced
+• Cultivating trust with each student-athlete so that accountability discussions are experienced as supportive, not authoritative

 What you will NOT be doing

-• Teaching academic content or delivering curriculum — students advance through self-directed apps; your role centers on engagement and consistency
+• Teaching curriculum or providing academic instruction—students progress through self-directed applications; your role centers on engagement and execution

-• Creating lesson plans, grading assignments, or administering course structures
+• Creating lesson plans, assigning grades, or managing course structure

-• Leading sessions where students attend but do not actively participate
+• Facilitating sessions where students attend but remain disengaged

 Key responsibilities

-Maintain engagement, academic progress, and life skill development for virtual student-athletes, preparing them for success beyond academics.
+Maintain engagement, academic progress, and life skills development for virtual student-athletes, preparing them to succeed beyond the classroom.

 Candidate requirements

-• You have experience coaching or mentoring students or athletes — whether paid or volunteer
+• You have experience coaching or mentoring students or athletes, whether in a paid or volunteer capacity

-• You have facilitated group sessions for students or athletes for a minimum of 6 months
+• You have led group sessions for students or athletes for a minimum of 6 months

-• You have worked in a role requiring goal-setting and outcome tracking — and can provide measurable results such as completion rates, performance improvements, or equivalent metrics
+• You have worked in a role that involved setting goals and tracking outcomes—and you can provide supporting data (completion rates, performance improvements, or equivalent metrics)

-• You are proficient in running virtual sessions via Zoom, Google Meet, or Teams, and have experience using spreadsheets, LMS platforms, or comparable tools to monitor participant progress
+• You are proficient with virtual session platforms such as Zoom, Google Meet, or Teams, and have used spreadsheets, LMS tools, or comparable systems to monitor participant progress

-• You have used an AI tool — such as Claude, ChatGPT, Copilot, Perplexity, or similar — at least once and can describe the use case
+• You have used an AI tool—Claude, ChatGPT, Copilot, Perplexity, or similar—at least once and can describe your use case

-• You reside in Texas and are available to attend one in-person event per quarter in Austin, Dallas, Houston, or San Antonio
+• You are located in Texas and able to attend one in-person event per quarter in Austin, Dallas, Houston, or San Antonio

 • You are authorized to work in the US without requiring visa sponsorship